 In this post I will describe, how to manage the assets for your mobile game (graphics / design and sound).
 This includes some links & tips where you can find free, high quality game assets.
 You have at least three different ways of making a design for your mobile game:

-- Find a designer that creates the assets with / for you.
+Find a designer that creates the assets with / for you.
 That might be very cost-intensive, if you “hire” an external designer.
-Here are some links where you can find some:
+Here are some links where you can find some on:

 …and there are many other resources, just use Google Search.

 Creating App Icons for Android and iOS